When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 The A/B testing of email content is a great way to improve your open rate.
 It’s also an excellent way to get more people on board with a product or service.

-But it can be challenging to figure out what works best for you and your audience.
+However, figuring out what works best for you and your audience can be challenging.

 A/B testing helps marketers decide what works best for their business.
 For example, when designing email campaigns, it’s often necessary to split-test different versions of emails to determine which one performs better.